-WASHINGTON - WASHINGTON (AP) — Federal regulators voted Wednesday to require companies to reveal more information about how they pay their executives amid a public outcry over compensation.
+WASHINGTON - WASHINGTON (AP) — Federal regulators voted Wednesday to require companies to reveal more information about how they pay their top executives amid a public outcry over compensation.

 The Securities and Exchange Commission voted 4-to-1 to expand the disclosure requirements for public companies.